peastman/quantum/source/postulates.rst

 a single object?
 We do not know, but it is entirely possible.

 Notice that the postulates make no mention of spin.
 In this, I am following convention.
 Usually they are first stated without spin, and then it is awkwardly bolted on later.
-When using the Dirac equation to incorporate relativity, it emerges in a much more natural way.
+When using the Dirac equation to incorporate relativity, spin emerges in a much more natural way.
 Do not think that means it "explains" spin, however.
 It seems likely that spin is in some way related to relativity, but it is still a mysterious property whose nature is not understood.
 For the moment, I will just acknowledge that we must include spin if we want to correctly predict experiments, and leave it at